Conversational UI

 Introduction

-Mendix has produced a Conversational AI Design Checklist which suggests some best practices for introducing conversational AI into your app.
+Mendix has produced a Conversational AI Design Checklist with some best practices for introducing conversational AI into your app.

 Typical Use Cases